wpmetabox/docs/_docs/composer.md

 ## Video

 This video demonstrates how to install Meta Box extensions from wordpress.org.
-The approach is slightly different, but it show you the idea of using Composer with Meta Box plugins.
+The approach is slightly different, but it shows you the idea of using Composer with Meta Box plugins.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/khiCSMh3DY0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>